electrik-dev/electrik/README.md

 ## Why another Starter kit?

 It's true that there are a lot of starter kits available for SaaS applications.
 They all have great features.
-What saperates Electrik from any other start-kit out there is that its 100% open source.
+What separates Electrik from any other start-kit out there is that its 100% open source.
 Electrik does not have tired pricing or pro features like almost every other start-kit out there provides and then asks for a premium for this.
 Electrik will always stay open source and free.
-Even for commerial usage.
+Even for commercial usage.

 ## What's the catch?